JupyterLab + AI assistant as data steward workbench

 This course is part of the Summer School for Data Stewards 2026.

-Annotation: The overall aim is to introduce data stewards to JupyterLab as a potential workbench for practical, reproducible workflows supporting a range of tasks (e.g. data intake and exploration, documentation, and DMP drafting), with an integrated AI assistant.
+Annotation: The overall aim is to introduce data stewards to JupyterLab as a potential workbench for practical and reproducible workflows supporting a range of tasks (e.g., data intake and exploration, documentation, and DMP drafting), enhanced by an integrated and supportive AI assistant.

-Depending on the audience and environment, we may also explore Python and R side by side by running equivalent workflows in separate notebooks within JupyterLab, with R support provided via IRkernel.
-Note: AI assistant capabilities in JupyterLab are not yet fully supported when using R.
+Time permitting, we may also provide a brief overview of Python and R side by side, demonstrating the same workflows in two notebooks (Python and R) within JupyterLab, with R support provided via IRkernel.
+Please note: AI assistant capabilities in JupyterLab are not fully supported when using R.

 Language: English